Zerodha logo

 Using collateral margin

-If you have sufficient collateral margin in your account and a debit balance due to MTF, Zerodha may not square off your positions.
-Instead, Zerodha utilises your collateral margin and charges interest on this utilised amount.
+If you have sufficient collateral margin in your account and a debit balance due to MTF, Zerodha may not square off your MTF positions.
+Instead, the available collateral margin can be utilised, and interest or applicable delayed payment charges are levied on the utilised amount.

 Recovering F&O debits